 In 1966, William R. Johnston joined the staff of the Walters Art Museum as assistant director.
 Over the years, he has held various positions at the Walters including chief curator, associate director and senior curator at large as well as director of the archives.
 He has organized, or co-organized, numerous exhibitions devoted to 18th- and 19th- century European paintings, sculpture and decorative arts and American paintings.
 He is the author of William and Henry Walters: The Reticent Collectors.
 Presently, William Johnston is currently cataloguing the Jean M. Riddell collection of Russian enameled silver and the Olga Pertzoff collection of ethnic jewelry.

-Dr. Amy Landau is Associate Curator of Islamic and South Asian Art at the Walters Art Museum, Baltimore, Maryland.
+Dr. Amy Landau is Director of Curatorial Affairs and Curator of Islamic and South and Southeast Asian Art at the Walters Art Museum, Baltimore, Maryland.
 She received her Ph.D. from the Department of Islamic Art and Archaeology, University of Oxford, in 2007.
 She has just completed an international loan exhibition on Islamic Art dedicated to stories about people and the significance of biography in Muslim traditions.
 This exhibition, Pearls on a String: Artists, Patrons, and Poets at the Great Islamic Courts, was generously funded by the National Endowment for the Humanities, the National Endowment for the Arts, and the Institute of Museum and Library Services.

 Julia Marciari-Alexander is the fifth Executive DIrector of the Walters Art Museum, and the first woman to hold the post.
 She came to The Walters from the San Diego Museum of Art where she served as the Deputy Director for Curatorial Affairs and where she also served as the Interim Co-Director (2009-2010) and Interim Deputy Director for Education (2010-2011).
 Prior to her work with the SDMA, she spent more than 10 years at the Yale Center for British Art, first as Assistant/Associate Curator of Paintings & Sculpture, followed by Associate Director of Programmatic Affairs and Associate Director for Exhibitions and Publications.